May 17, 2019

 Fort Ticonderoga hosts the Eleventh Annual History Conference for Educators on Friday, May 17, 2019, from 8:45 a.m. to 3:30 p.m. in the Mars Education Center.
 This day-long conference for educators this year focuses on civilian and military unrest throughout American history in the morning sessions.
 Afternoon sessions explore women’s history topics.
 Presentations are by classroom teachers, museum staff, and archivists

-The conference takes place on the Friday preceding Fort Ticonderoga’s Twenty-First Annual War College of the Seven Years’ War, a weekend-long seminar focused on the French & Indian War (1754-1763).
-Educators attending both the Conference and the War College receive a discount on conference registration and are eligible to earn one graduate credit through Castleton University in Vermont.
+The conference takes place on the Friday preceding Fort Ticonderoga’s Twenty-Fourth Annual War College of the Seven Years’ War, a weekend-long seminar focused on the French & Indian War (1754-1763).
+Educators attending both the Conference and the War College receive a discount on conference registration.

-Conference registration fee of $45 ($35 for educators also attending the War College) includes a box lunch.
+The conference registration fee of $45 ($35 for educators also attending the War College) includes a boxed lunch.

 “All is Calm?
 Uncovering the Christmas Day Incident at Ticonderoga

 On Christmas Day 1776 a riot erupted that threatened the lives of soldiers in the same army and revealed the fragile unity of the American revolutionary cause.
 Matthew Keagle, Curator at Fort Ticonderoga, will explore how this tale of the division was uncovered from centuries-old records and what it says about the remarkable struggle for independence.

 Voices Loud and Clear: Civic Engagement 17th-21st Centuries